-In DePaul’s Spanish program, you will study Spanish language, literature and culture.
-Spanish is the second most widely spoken language in the world, behind Chinese, and is one of the official languages of the United Nations and European Union.
-Because Spanish is becoming more widely used in the United States, having the ability to speak and understand the Spanish language will provide you with many professional opportunities.
+In the Spanish program, you will study the language, literature and cultures of the Spanish-speaking world.
+Over 400 million people speak Spanish as their native language, and it is the official language of 21 countries.
+Spanish is also one of the official languages of the United Nations and the European Union.
+Since Spanish is also widely used in the United States — with more than 40 million native speakers — having the ability to speak and understand the language will provide you with many professional and personal opportunities.

 - Conversational Spanish

 - Latin American Literature